IAD-ZHDK/Openeapdriver/README.md

 * Built in sequencer
 * Digital inputs for control with arduino
 * Push button control
 * Indicator LEDS for battery charging

+The maximum 5000 volt output of this device may result in electric shock if used incorrectly.
+Use at your own risk!

 ![Board](/PCB/image.jpg?raw=true)